ChuanyuXue/NASA-RETHi-DRDS/README.md

 ### 3.3 Request

-To require asychronous data, first set up headers:
+To require asynchronous data, first set up headers:

-- Opt = 1
+- Opt = 11
 - Src = ID of client
 - Dst = 0
-- Param = ID of data will be retrieved
+- Param 1 = ID of data will be sent
+- Param 2 * $2^{16}$ + Param 3 = The start Simulink time of required data
+- Param 4 = The length of required data
-- Time = Synchronous time of data generated
+- Time = Physical time of sending request command
+- Type = 0
 - Priority = Priority
-- Row = 1 for requesting by timestamp / Row > 1 for requesting by time range, where TimeStart = Time, TimeEnd = Time + Length
+- Col = 0
+- Row = 0
 - Length = 0
-- Type = 0
-- [Col, Payload] have no influence on Request operation, can left for future extension.

 Then send this packet by UDP channel to server.

 Next keep listening from server, a packet will be send back with following headers:

-- Opt = 1
+- Opt = 11
 - Src = 0
 - Dst = ID of client
-- Param = ID of data is being retrieved
+- Param 1 = ID of data sent from server
+- Param 2 * $2^{16}$ + Param 3 = The start simulink time of required data
+- Param 4 = The length of required data
-- Time = Synchronous time of data generated
+- Time = Physical time of data sending from sever
+- Type = Type of data send back
 - Priority = Priority
-- Row = Length of data in payload
+- Row = Length of data in payload (Should be equal to Param4)
 - Col = Width of data in payload
 - Length = Row * Col
 - Payload = The data you requested